microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Using an SSH tunnel to connect to a remote Docker host

-The [Developing inside a container on a remote Docker Machine or SSH host](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host) article covers how to setup VS Code when working with a remote Docker host.
+The [Develop inside a container on a remote Docker Machine or SSH host](/remote/advancedcontainers/develop-remote-host.md) article covers how to setup VS Code when working with a remote Docker host.
 This is often as simple as setting the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) `docker.host` property in `settings.json` or the `DOCKER_HOST` environment variable to a `ssh://` or `tcp://` URI.

 However, you may run into situations where this does not work in your environment due to SSH configuration complexity or other limitations.
 In this case, an SSH tunnel can be used as a fallback.